imatge-upc/retrieval-2017-cam/README.md

 You may also want to refer to our publication with the more human-friendly Chicago style:

-*Alber Jimenez, Jose M. Alvarez, and Xavier Giro-i-Nieto.
+*Albert Jimenez, Jose M. Alvarez, and Xavier Giro-i-Nieto.
 "Class-Weighted Convolutional Features for Visual Instance Search."
 In Proceedings of the 28th British Machine Vision Conference (BMVC).
 2017.*

 ## Slides